Winner of the 2022 Orwell Prize for Political Writing.

 Winner of 2022 non-fiction book of the year at the Irish Book Awards.

-Shortlisted for the 2022 Baillie Gifford Prize for Non-Fiction.
+Finalist for the 2022 Baillie Gifford Prize for Non-Fiction.

-Shortlisted for the 2022 Moore Prize for Human Rights Writing.
+Finalist for the 2022 Moore Prize for Human Rights Writing.

 A New Yorker best book of 2022.